Saturday, September 3, 2016

 Wundt made great strides in promoting and selling the idea of a scientific psychology, which is why he is always regarded as the true founder of modern psychology.
 Nevertheless, not ignoring the significant contributions of Helmholtz and Fechner, many suggest Helmholtz, Fechner, and Wundt together to be the founders of modern psychology.

-The year 1879, when Wundt established the first experimental psychology laboratory at Leipzig, has always been suggested to be the beginning of modern psychology.
+The year 1879, when Wundt established the first experimental psychology laboratory at Leipzig, is often suggested to be the beginning of modern psychology.
 A deeper look into the history of psychology, however, shows that there have been significant events or landmarks occurring before 1879 that could very well be considered as the beginning of modern psychology.

 The years 1875, 1873, 1862, 1860, and 1858 are all highly significant in the development of psychology as a separate scientific discipline and can very well be regarded as the beginning of modern psychology.
 Likewise, there have been other contributors, apart from Wilhelm Wundt, who can be considered to be the founders of modern psychology.